 The Creative Discovery Museum includes 15 permanent exhibits and a temporary exhibit.

-Exhibits include a Culinary Corner where kids can pretend to cook, an Evacuation Station that allows kids to dig in the sand, and a Lookout Tower that gives kids a 3-story view of the city.
+The family-friendly exhibits include a Culinary Corner where kids can pretend to cook, an Evacuation Station that allows kids to dig in the sand, and a Lookout Tower that gives kids a 3-story view of the city.

 321 Chestnut St, Chattanooga, TN

 This pedestrian bridge is a fun way to see the river and explore Chattanooga.
 The bridge leads to the Tennessee Aquarium and Hunter Museum of Art on one side and Coolidge Park, Renaissance Park and it’s surrounding art shops and restaurants on the other side.

 1 Walnut St, Chattanooga, TN